khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **Watstime - (Founder - side project)** 2016
 <br/>
 We were trying a social form of reminders.
-I was responsible for the complete **Android App** development.
+I was responsible for the complete **Android App** development and **Product Management**.
 It got accepted in **fb-startup** program.
 Had to shut down because of financial reasons.